EliaKobayashi/Dietary_Application_Project/README.md

 | 14       | Code the encryption of passwords using hash              | 40 mins       | March 28               | C        |
 | 15       | Fix up the register screen                               | 15 mins       | March 30               | C        |
 | 16       | Fix up the hash password encryption                      | 15 mins       | March 30               | C        |

+## Criteria C: Development

+### Techniques Used

+1. For loops
+2. If function
+3. Building UI through the KivyMD library
+4. OOP coding with Python
+5. Working with database from SQLite
+6. Connecting KivyMD, Python, and SQLite

+### Development